 Childhood obesity has nearly tripled in the past 30 years, according to the Center for Disease Control.
 Nearly 20 percent of kids ages 6 to 11 are obese, as are about 18 percent of adolescents ages 12 to 19.
 Without help to control their weight, obese children are prime targets for a variety of health-related problems, including heart disease, diabetes, bone and joint problems, asthma, and sleeping disorders.

 Children who are obese often turn into adults who likewise have problems with their weight.
 Unhealthy weight gain due to poor diet and lack of exercise is responsible for over 300,000 deaths each year.
-The annual cost to society for obesity is estimated at nearly $100 billion.
+The annual cost to society for obesity is estimated at $190 billion.

 But besides the physical toll, overweight children often suffer emotionally.
-Classmates may mercilessly tease them about their appearance, and even adults may give into stereotypes that these children are “lazy” or “worthless.”
+Classmates may mercilessly tease them about their appearance, both in person and via cyberbullying, and even adults may give into stereotypes that these children are “lazy” or “worthless.”
 These hurtful comments can affect self-esteem, with potential consequences such as extreme shyness, depression, anxiety, and even suicide.

 Causes of childhood obesity include:

 - Reduced activity levels –- Kids simply aren’t getting enough exercise.
-Kids and teens spend almost 4 hours a day watching TV, DVDs, or videos.
-When computer use and video games are included, time spent in front of a screen increases to over 5½ hours a day!
+Kids and teens spend 2 to more than 4 hours a day watching TV, DVDs, or videos.
+When computer use and video games are included, time spent in front of a screen increases to over 7 hours a day!